-Professional wildlife photographer Tesni Ward shares her low-light photography tips photographing badgers and reflects on her career so far capturing nocturnal animals.
+Professional wildlife photographer Tesni Ward shares her low-light photography tips for photographing badgers and reflects on her career capturing nocturnal animals.

 There is no denying that being a full-time wildlife photographer is no easy ride, and it took a good few months to gain momentum and start being able to support myself.

 The biggest challenge was getting my name out there, and while I may not be a household name yet, I’ve found that social media and word of mouth are highly valuable.
 With platforms such as Instagram focused heavily on photography and images, it’s an easy way to develop a following.

 It’s also important to recognise that your time cannot be focused solely on photography, as the work that goes on behind the scenes is also vital in order to be successful.